×

 Navajo vs Sundanese Difficulty

 The Navajo vs Sundanese difficulty level basically depends on the number of Navajo Alphabets and Sundanese Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Navajo and Sundanese are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Navajo and Sundanese, which language is harder to learn?
-Time required to learn Navajo is 88 weeks while to learn Sundanese time required is Not Available.
+Time required to learn Navajo is 88 weeks while to learn Sundanese time required is 40 weeks.